 Finally isn’t really suitable because it indicates that you are making a final point and therefore a new idea.
 Finally belongs in the main body of your essay, not the conclusion.

 In general tells the reader you are going to talk generally about a topic.
-This is not what we are going to do in our conclusion and we should therefore not use it.
+This is not what we will do in our conclusion, and we should not use it.

 In conclusion and to conclude are the only two linking phrases you should use to start your conclusion.
-They tell the reader exactly what the paragraph is about and they are formal.
+They tell the reader exactly what the paragraph is about and are formal.
+You will only write one conclusion, so pick one and stick with it.

 How to Write a Good Conclusion